edhouse/angular101lectures/readme.md

 ## Prerequisites

-- Install Node.js: https://nodejs.org/ (LTS/Current does not matter for workshop)
+- Install Node.js: https://nodejs.org/ (version 8.x or 10.x)
-  - Or make sure your Node.js version is at least 8.x (e.g. by `node -v` command) and npm is at least 5.x (e.g. by `npm -v` command).
+  - Or make sure your Node.js version is 8.x or 10.x (e.g. by `node -v` command)
+    and npm is at least 5.x (e.g. by `npm -v` command).
     For Node.js update just download and install new version,for npm update follow instruction on https://docs.npmjs.com/try-the-latest-stable-version-of-npm